caplena/knowledge-base/docs/10-Third-Party-Services.md

 * **Has access to:** Metadata on your which public pages you have visited.
 * **Does not have access to:** Pages you visit in the app, your name, email or any other data.

-## Google Translate

-Translation service, only when explicitly selected (by activating translations).

-* **Has access to:** The text columns (the ones selected during upload) of projects where translation are activated and Google Translate is chosen as translation service.
-* **Does not have access to:** Your name, email or any other data.

-## DeepL

-Translation service, only when explicitly selected (by activating translations).

-* **Has access to:** The text columns (the ones selected during upload) of projects where translation are activated and DeepL is chosen as translation service.
-* **Does not have access to:** Your name, email or any other data.

-## Segment

-Customer data platform, which we use to route specific pieces of information to the other mentioned subprocessors.

-* **Has access to:** Your name, email address, metadata on which pages you have visited and actions you have performed on the platform.
-* **Does not have access to:** Any of the data you process on Caplena.

-## Customer.io

-Automated messaging & email platform.

-* **Has access to:** Your name, email address, metadata on which pages you have visited and actions you have performed on the platform.
-* **Does not have access to:** Any of the data you process on Caplena.

-## Close

-Our CRM tool.

-* **Has access to:** Your name, email address and conversations you have had with our team.
-* **Does not have access to:** Any of the data you process on Caplena.

-## Stripe

-Stripe is our payments processor.
-They are one of the most respected and well known players in this industry, enabling us to be PCI DSS compliant.

-* **Has access to:** Your payment information (including credit card details, to which we do not have access and which we do not store on Caplena), address, name, invoice items and partially browsing behaviour on Caplena.
-* **Does not have access to:** Any of the data you process on Caplena.